-Recommended action proportionate to perceived risk to the species Problem/ concern Goal In order of increasing risk Lack of knowledge of population status nationally of the species (population size, trends, threats, distribution etc.) Improving species knowledge available for making an NDF -Undertake science-based studies on status of the species (e.g. population size/density, trends, distribution) including an evaluation of the threats to the species for use as the basis for NDFs -Develop/Implement an ongoing science-based population monitoring program that is used in conjunction with an adaptive management program for the species (see harvest management measures and trade controls, below), for use in making NDFs Lack of or insufficient harvest management measures Implement harvest management measures to mitigate impacts of export on the species -Undertake qualitative monitoring of the scale and trends of all harvest (increasing, stable or decreasing) for use in making NDFs -Develop and implement harvest guidelines (or "best practices") describing accepted practices -Develop and implement local management with clearly defined harvest management measures (e.g., harvest seasons, harvest maximums, restrictions to harvest frequency, sites or time of day, control of number of harvesters, types and methods of harvest) -Develop and implement coordinated national and/or local management plans (that include harvest management considerations) with clear monitoring requirements; management is adaptive (regular review of harvest records, of impact of harvesting, adjustment of harvest instructions as necessary), harvest restrictions based on monitoring results Lack of or insufficient export controls Implement export controls to mitigate impacts of export -Undertake qualitative monitoring of the scale and trends of all export (increasing, stable or -Undertake monitoring of export; any established export limits are precautionary -Undertake regular quantitative surveys of scale and trend of all export; establish/modify export limits according to quantitative
+Recommended action proportionate to perceived risk to the species Problem/ concern Goal In order of increasing risk Lack of knowledge of population status nationally of the species (population size, trends, threats, distribution etc.) Improving speck knowledge available for making an Nowledge for making an Nowled -Undertake science-based studies on status of the species (e.g. population size/density, trends, distribution) including an evaluation of the threats to the species for use as the basis for NDFs -Develop/Implement an ongoing science-based population monit used in conjunction with an adaptive management program for the used in conjunction with an adaptive management program for the used in conjunction with an adaptive management program for the used in conjunction with an adaptive management program for the used in conjunction with an adaptive management program for the used in conjunction with an adaptive management program for the harvest management measures and trade controls, below), for used in conjunction with an adaptive management program for the harvest management measures and trade controls, below), for used in conjunction with an adaptive management program for the harvest management measures and trade controls, below), for used in conjunction with an adaptive management program for the harvest management measures and trade controls, below), for used in conjunction with an adaptive management program for the harvest management measures and trade controls, below), for used in conjunction with an adaptive management program for the harvest management measures and trade controls, below). nagement program for the species (see Lack of or insufficient harvest management measures Implement harvest management measures to mitigate impacts of export on the species -Undertake qualitative monitoring of the scale and trends of all harvest (increasing, stable or decreasing) for use in making NDFs -Develop and implement harvest guidelines (or "best practices") describing accepted practices -Develop and implement local management with clearly defined harvest management measures (e.g., harvest seasons, harvest maximums, restrictions to harvest frequency, sites or time of day, control of number of harvesters, types and methods of harvest) -Develop and implement coordinated national and/or local management plans (that include harvest management considerations) with clear monitoring requirements; management is adaptive (regular review of harvest records, of impact of harvesting, adjustment of harvest instructions as necessary), harvest restrictions based on monitoring results Lack of or insufficient export controls Implement export controls to mitigate impacts of export on the species -Undertake qualitative monitoring of the scale and trends of all export (increasing, stable or decreasing) for use in making NDFs -Undertake monitoring of export; any established export limits are precautionary -Undertake regular quantitative surveys of scale and trend of all export; establish/modify export limits according to quantitative data that is reviewed regularly, for example through an adaptive management program for the species